robisim74/angular-library-starter/README.md

     * `moduleName: 'ng.angularLibraryStarter'` defines the global namespace used by _JavaScript_ apps
     * `external` & `globals` declare the external packages

-5. Server-side prerendering
+5. Server Side Rendering

-    If you want the library will be compatible with server-side prerendering:
+    If you want the library will be compatible with Server Side Rendering:
     * `window`, `document`, `navigator` and other browser types do not exist on the server
     * don't manipulate the _nativeElement_ directly